NVlabs/MambaVision/README.md

 ### Classification (pip package)

-We can also import pre-trained MambaVision models from the pip package with **1 line of code**:
+We can also import pre-trained MambaVision models from the pip package with **a few lines of code**:

 ```bash
 pip install mambavision